dspinellis/latex-advice/README.md

   digits and decimal places](https://dx.doi.org/10.1136/archdischild-2014-307149).
 * Don't treat bibliographic references as nouns.
   Rather than writing
-  "According to [12] there are there are two escape mechanisms" write
+  "According to [12] there are two escape mechanisms" write
   "According to reference [12] there are two escape mechanisms", or